muirandy/sns2-system-tests/README.md

 #Kafka on your native OS
-If spinning things up in Docker isn't for you, then you've got the rest of this README to get through.
+If spinning things up in Docker isn't for you, then you've got the rest of this section to get through.
 Its not too bad!

 ##Install Kafka
 This should be done in the usual way (see the Kafka website)!